W.Va. attorney general files two more suits against opioid distributors

 CHARLESTON — The West Virginia attorney general has filed two additional opioids lawsuits against two companies accused of helping to fuel the opioid epidemic in the state by ignoring obligations to report suspicious orders of the painkillers.

-The lawsuits, filed in Putnam County on Tuesday, allege the companies violated the state’s Consumer Credit and Protection Act and caused a public nuisance.
+The lawsuits, filed in Putnam County last Tuesday, allege the companies violated the state’s Consumer Credit and Protection Act and caused a public nuisance.
 Both seek injunctive and equitable relief.

 The lawsuits allege Walmart and CVS, as opioid distributors, supplied more opioids to their retail pharmacies than necessary for what would be legitimate market needs.
 In addition, the companies ordered more pills form other distributors to fulfill the high demand.